centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-mysql.md

 </TabItem>
 </Tabs>

 3. [Deploy the configuration](/docs/monitoring/monitoring-servers/deploying-a-configuration).
-The service appears in the list of service, and on page **Resources Status**.
+The service appears in the list of service, and on the **Resources Status** page.
 The command that is sent by the connector is displayed in the details panel of the service: it shows the values of the macros.

 ## How to check in the CLI that the configuration is OK and what are the main options for?